KTH Joint Programme Scholarship

 The KTH Joint Programme Scholarship covers the tuition fee for the study period spent at KTH and does not include living costs.

-To be eligible for the scholarship you must be a fee-paying student and attend one or two semesters at KTH as part of one of the following joint programmes:
+To be eligible for the scholarship, you must be a fee-paying student.
+You must also attend one or two semesters at KTH beginning in autumn 2022 as part of one of the following joint programmes:

-Students admitted to an EIT master's programme are not eligible for the scholarship.
-If you are applying to the master's programme in Molecular Techniques in Life Science or the master's programme in Turbomachinery Aeromechanical University Training (THRUST) you are not eligible for the Joint programme scholarship and must instead apply for the KTH Scholarship.
+If you are applying to the master's programmes in Molecular Techniques in Life Science, or Innovative Technology for Healthy Living (EIT Health) you are not eligible for the KTH Joint Programme Scholarship and must instead apply for the KTH Scholarship.
 If you are applying to the master's programme in Mathematics, you must apply for a scholarship through Stockholm University.
+Students admitted to an EIT programme not listed above and students who hold an Erasmus Mundus Scholarship are not eligible for the scholarship.

 The scholarship is awarded primarily on the basis of academic excellence and based on the following criteria: